Do we need to estimate the variance in robust mean estimation?: Abstract

 \section{Abstract}

-This paper studies robust mean estimators for distributions with only finite variances.
-We propose a new loss function that is a function of the mean parameter as well as a robustification parameter.
-By simultaneously optimizing both parameters, we show that the resulting robustification parameter estimator can automatically adapt to the data and the unknown variance, and the resulting mean estimator can achieve near optimal finite-sample performance.
-Compared with prior work, our method does not need to pre-estimate the standard deviation, nor does it need cross-validation to tune the robustification parameter.
+In this paper, we propose self-tuned robust estimators for estimating the mean of heavy-tailed distributions, which refer to distributions with only finite variances.
+Our approach introduces a new loss function that considers both the mean parameter and a robustification parameter.
+By jointly optimizing the empirical loss function with respect to both parameters, the robustification parameter estimator can automatically adapt to the unknown data variance, and thus the self-tuned mean estimator can achieve optimal finite-sample performance.
+Our method outperforms previous approaches in terms of both computational and asymptotic efficiency.
+Specifically, it does not require cross-validation or Lepski's method to tune the robustification parameter, and the variance of our estimator achieves the Cram\'er-Rao lower bound.
+Project source code is available at \url{https://github.com/statsle/automean}.